Sunday, January 27, 2019

 Starting The New Year Right: Wisdom from Master Del Pe

-Two weeks after the New year's day celebration and people may be gaining momentum on their new year's resolutions.
-It's overwhelming! since it takes discipline to keep going on and lots of patience in waiting for the desired result.
+Two weeks after the New year's day celebration, people may be gaining momentum on their new year's resolutions.
+It's overwhelming!
+Since it takes discipline to keep going on and lots of patience in waiting for the desired result.

-Whatever people may have set as their goal for this year 2019 would never be easy from the start, but having a positive mindset and determination can help if serious in making things happen.
-There is no shortcut, there's no such thing as hacking our way to success.
-We have to learn our past lessons and make a commitment to a better version of ourselves.
+Whatever people may have set as their goal for 2019 would never be accessible from the start, but having a positive mindset and determination can help if serious about making things happen.
+There is no shortcut; there's no such thing as hacking our way to success.
+We must learn our past lessons and commit to improving ourselves.

-For this year, I've set my mind to start my first week right.
-That would mean eliminating or avoiding those negative thoughts that would harm or jeopardize my goals achieve.
-The first week after the new year I could say is a crucial point to determine how long we could hold on to our resolutions.
+For this year, I've set my mind on starting my first week right.
+That means eliminating or avoiding those negative thoughts that harm or jeopardize my goals.
+The first week after the new year is crucial to determining how long we can hold on to our resolutions.

 Balanced Energy

 Having balanced energy at all levels is a must to achieve our goals.
-I've learned this from Master Del Pe who is a world-renowned life coach and spiritual guru.
-Master Del Pe, known as "MDP" to his students teaches about balancing our energy in all levels: physical, mental, emotional, and spiritual.
-For instance, having an active physical and mental body but less spiritual doesn't make you balanced.
+I've learned this from Master Del Pe, a world-renowned life coach, and spiritual guru.
+Master Del Pe, known as "MDP" to his students, teaches about balancing our energy on all levels: physical, mental, emotional, and spiritual.
+For instance, having an active material and mental body that is less spiritual doesn't balance you.
 Likewise, having a higher level of mental capacity but with a poor physical body doesn't make your balance either.
 This is fundamental wisdom from a modern sage, Master Del Pe.

-To know more about Master Del Pe and the services he offers, visit his website at http://www.masterdelpe.com and you will discover his breakthrough programs for health and wellness.
+To know more about Master Del Pe and his services, visit his website at http://www.masterdelpe.com and http://www.masterdelpe.com, and you will discover his breakthrough programs for health and wellness.

 Better Health

 A positive and healthy mental state starts with a healthy physical body that is achieved through physical exercises and a proper diet.
-I started to like eating a vegan diet in 2011 when I joined Master Del Pe and I was quite active in doing physical exercises like powerful stamina exercises and basic martial arts.
-I was slimmer during those years as compared to the present when it's hard to get rid of unwanted fats on the tummy.
-Now it's also hard to lower down the bad cholesterol.
+I started to like eating a vegan diet in 2011 when I joined Master Del Pe and was quite active in physical activities like powerful stamina and essential martial arts.
+I was slimmer during those years compared to the present, when it's hard to eliminate unwanted fats on the tummy.
+Now it's also hard to lower bad cholesterol.
 I just can't take those "Statins" and would rely on physical activities and a balanced diet.

-To start my new year right, I made it a resolution to avoid drinking soft drinks and take in less sugar.
-I am now into drinking lemon water which is a natural colon cleanser or detox.
-I also like drinking turmeric for its anti-inflammation effect.
-I have been eating too many sweets and it would be good to cut down my consumption before it will lead to foreseeable health problems.
+To start my new year right, I resolved to avoid drinking soft drinks and take in less sugar.
+I am now into drinking lemon water, a natural colon cleanser or detox.
+I also like consuming turmeric for its anti-inflammation effect.
+I have been eating too many sweets, and reducing my consumption before it leads to foreseeable health problems would be good.

 Personal Development

-I read a lot of self-help articles and that is beneficial for growth and success.
-It was also through the books of Master Del Pe that I have learned about personal development most practically and easily.
-One of the best tools I have learned is meditation and it was Master Del Pe, a master of 8 types of meditation who taught us how to meditate effectively with the use of "mudra" sanskit term for hand seals while chanting those sacred mantras for transformation.
+I read many self-help articles which are beneficial for growth and success.
+It was also through the books of Master Del Pe that I learned about personal development most practically and efficiently.
+One of the best tools I have learned is meditation, and it was Master Del Pe, a master of 8 types of meditation, taught us how to meditate effectively with the use of "mudra," sanskit term for hand seals chanting those sacred mantras for transformation.

-When life gets tough and triggered with so much noise, it's good to spend at least 20 minutes of your time meditating 2 to 3 times a week to regain life and have peace of mind.
+When life gets tough and triggered by so much noise, it's good to spend at least 20 minutes meditating 2 to 3 times a week to regain life and have peace of mind.

-In Manila where traffic congestion is the worst in the world, I would simply close my eyes, breathe in and breathe out along EDSA as I ride the bus from Ayala, Makati going to Monumento Circle in Caloocan City.
-Meditation has saved me endure the long ride and it doesn't cost a thing, but the benefits are priceless.
-In fact, my first ever blog post is about The Power of Meditation.
-It has greatly changed my life and I believe this world would be a better place if more people will learn to practice the art and science of meditation.
+In Manila, where traffic congestion is the worst in the world, I would simply close my eyes, breathe in and breathe out along EDSA as I ride the bus from Ayala, Makati, to Monumento Circle Caloocan City.
+Meditation has saved me from enduring the long ride, and it doesn't cost a thing, but the benefits are priceless.
+In fact, my first-ever blog post is about The Power of Meditation.
+It has dramatically changed my life, and I believe this world would be a better place if more people would learn to practice the art and science of meditation.

 To start the year right, I would have put some time for pure thinking time which was advised by Master Del Pe.
-Before blogging and just after it, I spend time to think and reflect deeply and that is also a great mental exercise and good for mental health.
+Before blogging and after it, I think and reflect deeply; that is also a great mental exercise and good for mental health.

 Starting the new year with a positive spirit and higher hopes gives an overwhelming feeling of joy.
-I feel Joyful whenever I overcome a challenge and continue on doing so until I've made it.
+I feel Joyful whenever I overcome a challenge and continue doing so until I've made it.
 It's a commitment made for the entire year.
 It may not last or may have been broken, but willpower can help to make it happen.
-As I strengthen my personality, I am preparing myself for something that is coming on my way.
-I may never know it yet, it may be cloudy for now, but what I know for sure is I can help myself to rise up and break through the barriers of my personal journey to success and fulfillment not only this year but for a lifetime.
+As I strengthen my personality, I prepare myself for something coming my way.
+I may never know it yet; it may be cloudy for now, but I know for sure that I can help myself rise up and break through the barriers of my personal journey to success and fulfillment not only this year but for a lifetime.

 © 2019 Del Cusay